Frequently Asked Questions

 If your CPAP machine is not functioning properly, call the CPAP company.
 Most BlueSleep patients receive their CPAP from one of the companies below.
 If you chose a different company, then call the number they have provided for you when they delivered the machine.

 Classic Sleep Care: email@example.com

-If there is nothing wrong with the CPAP machine but you are having difficulty adapting to the CPAP treatment, or believe it is not effective; you will need to come in for an evaluation with our practitioners.
+If there is nothing wrong with the CPAP machine but you are having difficulty adapting to the CPAP treatment, or believe it is not effective; you will need to make an appointment for an evaluation with our practitioners.
 Make an appointment online at: www.bluesleep.com

 How come I'm not getting my CPAP supplies?

-In order to get CPAP supplies paid by your health plan, and delivered by your CPAP company; you need to come to BlueSleep at least once a year for a sleep follow up evaluation, and you have to be compliant with CPAP.
+In order to get CPAP supplies paid by your health plan, and delivered by your CPAP company; you need a telemedicine or in person evaluation at least once a year with our providers; and you have to be compliant with CPAP.
 The compliance numbers have been developed by the Federal government, and are used by health plans to decide whether or not to pay for your CPAP and supplies.
 This means using the CPAP at least 5 out of 7 days a week, for at least 4 hours each night.
-This is a minimum ... to get the most out of your treatment, and keep enough oxyegn going to your heart, brain, and all other organs, use it all the time!
-If you cannot use your CPAP, come to BlueSleep and we can discuss a non-CPAP treatment; like a mouth guard, or a referral for sleep apnea surgery.
+This is a minimum required to get the most out of your treatment, and keep enough oxygen going to your heart, brain, and all other organs -use it all the time!
+If you cannot use your CPAP, contact us and we can discuss a non-CPAP treatment; like a medical sleep apnea mouth guard, or a referral for sleep apnea surgery.

 Is testing and treatment covered by medical insurance?